 - Deeper understanding of the science and art of horticulture and its applied sciences

-If accepted into the Master Gardener program, you will attend a Master Gardener training course.
+If accepted into the Master Gardener Extension Program, you will attend a Master Gardener Intern Training course.
 Classes are taught by Texas A&M AgriLife Extension Service specialists, staff, and local experts.

 The program offers a minimum of 50 hours of instruction.
 Topics may include:

 What do Master Gardeners Extension volunteers do?